eper-io/tig/readme.md

 - Stable codebase is important.
 Hash identifies an entire repo, not a diff.
 - Revisions need to be tested and reviewed before use.
 Who wrote it is obsolete.
 - The stable version is a highly utilized version more likely than the latest one.
+- Storing more revisions is more important than full push updates of repo history.
 - We still need a way to securely iterate through all versions.
 - Api key is good enough especially if it can only be set by the owner of the server.
 - Api key can be extended with 2FA wrappers easily.